 Pro tip: Before cutting up an old shirt or blouse, remove and save the buttons — no need to buy those, either.

 11. Instant microwaveable rice

 We’re not talking Minute Rice, here, but rather precooked grain in a package.
 Put it in the microwave and a few seconds later you have a half-cup or so of white, brown or jasmine rice.
-The cost can work out to around $5 a pound.
+The cost of one of these convenience products can work out to around $5 a pound.

 Too slow?
 Fine.
 Here’s the right way to do instant microwaveable rice: Cook a few cups of the stuff and apportion it among small containers or food storage bags, then freeze it.
 It’s ready to nuke whenever you need it.

 Store uncooked rice safely at 40 degrees Fahrenheit or cooler in a sealed, oxygen-free container.
 It’s one of our tips in “10 Foods That Can Keep for Years.”

 12. Gym memberships

 But you’ll totally use it!
 So it’s totally worth the price!